USS Constitution announces Sailors of the Quarter

 |0

-This work, USS Constitution announces Sailors of the Quarter [Image 2 of 2], by PO2 Grant Grady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Constitution announces Sailors of the Quarter, by PO2 Grant Grady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT